eddiedanqz/razor_messanger/README.md

  Clone this repo

 # Usage
- npm install    ----- Install all node dependencies \n npm run start  ----- Start frontend dev server when command is run in the client folder<br>
+ npm install    ----- Install all node dependencies<br>
+ npm run start  ----- Start frontend dev server when command is run in the client folder<br>
- npm run server ----- Start backend dev server when command is run in the root folder. npm run dev    ----- Runs both front and backend server simultaneously. npm run build  ----- Compiles typescript files to javascript. npm run heroku-postbuild ----- Builds the app for production when deploying to heroku
+ npm run server ----- Start backend dev server when command is run in the root folder.<br>
+ npm run dev    ----- Runs both front and backend server simultaneously.<br>
+ npm run build  ----- Compiles typescript files to javascript.<br>
+ npm run heroku-postbuild ----- Builds the app for production when deploying to heroku<br>

  # Features
   1. User registration.